lindseystead/foodbank-checkin-portfolio/README.md

 ## 🙏 Acknowledgments

 - **Dr. Kevin O'Neil** - Software Engineering Professor and Capstone Supervisor at Thompson Rivers University, for his guidance, mentorship, and support throughout the capstone project development
-- **Food bank organizations** who inspired this project and provided real-world context
+- **Food bank organizations and Trevor Freeman from the Kelowna Gospel Mission** who first inspired this project and provided real-world context
-- **Thompson Rivers University** for academic guidance and the capstone opportunity
+- **Thompson Rivers University** for academic guidance and the capstone and degree completion opportunity
 - **React & TypeScript communities** for amazing tooling and documentation
-- **All food bank volunteers** who serve their community
+- **All food bank volunteers and staff** who serve their communitieis and help fight to fight hunger everyday!!

 ---